 Redemption: What does this mean in the Bible?

 The term redeem simply means to buy back.
 Because man is born a sinner, he is born a slave to sin.
 In the Bible, the Apostle Paul speaks of himself as one who was carnal by nature, “sold under sin.”
-To be carnal is to be governed by one’s sinful nature, instead of the Spirit of God.
+To be carnal is to be governed by one’s flesh, one’s sinful nature, instead of the Spirit of God.

 14 For we know that the law is spiritual: but I am carnal, sold under sin.
 [Emphasis added]